 In this water-loving corner of Seattle, you'll find dragon boats, historic ships, and kayaks.

-This article was first published in March 2011.
+This article was first published in March 2011 and updated in March 2019.
 Some facts may have aged gracelessly.
 Please call ahead to verify information.